STRONG-TACT/Dice-Adventure-Agents/README.md

 ### Install required packages
 Install the required packages using the `requirements.txt` file in order for DA to run.
 You may add additional packages needed for your agents to this file.
+Please note that we specified package versions to maintain consistency across this project.
+If you encounter errors installing any of these versions, please [reach out to our team](#contact-information) for a resolution.

 ```sh
   pip install -r requirements.txt